sal55/langs/mfeatures.md

 ### Optimisation

 A recent compiler update provides a modest optimiser.

-Even unoptimised, the M compiler can build itself from scratch (some 40Kloc in 30+ modules) in about 0.2 seconds.
+But even unoptimised, the M compiler can build itself from scratch (some 40Kloc in 30+ modules) in about 0.2 seconds.

-### C Target

-Some versions have supported a C target.
-The current compiler doesn't do so, and would not anyway support all features in the language.

-I might add it again, but it will be as an extra target of M's intermediate language.
-A C target allows M programs to run on Linux, or to benefit from optimising C compilers.

 ### M Syntax
 Originally inspired by Algol-68, but has evolved its own style.
 Best described by looking at [example programs](Examples).